ingframin/CPongC/README.md

 All the credits and a huge thank you for SDL2 go to Sam Lantiga, the defunct Loki Software and all the development team.

+## Controls

+Player 1 moves with E and D, player 2 moves with the directional arrows Up and Down.
+(I used E and D because they are in the same position on both AZERTY, QWERTZ and QUERTY keyboard).
+I do not have at the moment any plan to support other keyboard layouts.

 ## Build instructions

 In order to build the project, run from the main folder: